 Step 2: Mortar Removal (Grinding or Raking)

 Old mortar is removed to a minimum depth of 3/4 inch using a grinder with a diamond blade or manual hand tools.
+BIA Technical Note 7B establishes 3/4 inch as the minimum for adequate mechanical bond.
 On historic homes, hand raking with a cold chisel is preferred to avoid damaging soft, antique brick.
 The key specification here: any contractor who removes less than 3/4 inch of mortar is cutting corners.
 Shallow removal means shallow bond, and the new mortar will fail prematurely.

 Step 3: Joint Cleaning